fnando/i18n-js/README.md

 I18n.t("some.missing.scope", {defaults: [{message: "Some message"}]});
 ```

-Default values must be provided as an array of hashs where the key is the
+Default values must be provided as an array of hashes where the key is the
 type of translation desired, a `scope` or a `message`.
 The translation returned
 will be either the first scope recognized, or the first message defined.